dixita0607/resume-builder/README.md

 - Use of hooks along with context everywhere (wherever applicable).
 - Ability to replace localStorage adaptor with indexDB adaptor (in future).
 - Using CSS modules for styling components.
+- Using Husky, lint-staged, eslint and prettier to ensure optimal code quality.